Paul C Brunson on the Carry On Friends Podcast with Kerry Ann Reid Brown

 Summary

-Jamaican American, Paul C Brunson is host, author and professional matchmaker, host of #MentorMonday, and author of It’s Complicated (But It Doesn’t Have to Be): A Modern Guide to Finding and Keeping Love.
+I this episode had the pleasure of hosting the remarkable Jamaican American, Paul C Brunson professional matchmaker, host and author of It’s Complicated (But It Doesn’t Have to Be): A Modern Guide to Finding and Keeping Love.
 He’s the co-founder of the Weekend Start-up School.
 Paul also appeared as the co-host on Oprah Winfrey Network’s Lovetown, USA.

 In this episode with talk about “Making Worthwhile Connection in Love & Business”.